-Leaders interested in this specialized leadership development opportunity must have a college degree, or life experience that equals a college degree and those who have previously served in AmeriCorps should verify their eligibility before applying.
+Leaders interested in this specialized leadership development opportunity must have a college degree, or life experience that equals a college degree.
+Candidates who have previously served in AmeriCorps should verify their eligibility before applying.

-The Public Allies Fellowship has two perspectives--local and global.
-The local reason is that Fellows contribute skills, energy, and knowledge to the community.
+The Public Allies Fellowship operates at two different scales--local and national.
+Within the local Eagle Rock community, Fellows contribute skills, energy, and knowledge.
 As residents they are involved in student activities and campus life as well as classroom teaching and administration.
-Like everyone else at Eagle Rock, they serve as role models, take on leadership roles, and live the values expressed through Eagle Rock's commitments.
+Like everyone at Eagle Rock, they serve as role models, take on leadership roles, and live the values expressed through Eagle Rock's commitments.

 Fellows participate in a variety of professional development experiences, including weekly training seminars exploring theory and practice of education.
 We use Eagle Rock's own Dr. Lois Easton The Other Side of Curriculum: Lessons for Learners as well as Dr. Easton's book Engaging the Disengaged: Helping Struggling Students Succeed, as coursework.

-Additional training topics include: Asset Based Community Development, Diversity & Oppression and Giving & Receiving Feedback Project Based Learning, extensive use of Quality Assessment Planners, Long and Short Term Learning Targets, Work Shop Model, Enduring Understanding and much more.
+Additional training topics include: Asset Based Community Development, Diversity & Oppression, Giving & Receiving Feedback, Project Based Learning, extensive use of Quality Assessment Planners, Long and Short Term Learning Targets, Workshop Model, Enduring Understanding and much more.

-Team Service Projects: Throughout the program year, Fellows work in teams of 4 and side-by-side with community members on Team Service Projects (TSPs).
-TSPs are based on the idea that in order to improve communities, you must discover and build upon their assets - the talents and capacities of the community.
+Team Service Projects: Throughout the program year, Fellows work in teams side-by-side with community members on Team Service Projects (TSP’s).
+TSP’s are based on the idea that in order to improve communities, you must discover and build upon their assets - the talents and capacities of the community.